natebragg/ratl/README.md

 ## Prior Work

 Ratl is based on the ideas behind the Raml project from Jan Hoffmann, et. all.
 Raml is much more powerful than Ratl.
-Aside from being a language capable of feats such as subtraction, Raml's analysis can decide multi-variate polynomial upper bounds, not just univariate, for example, taking the outer product of two vectors of potentially different lengths.
+Raml's analysis can decide multi-variate polynomial upper bounds, not just univariate, for example, taking the outer product of two vectors of potentially different lengths.